Milo175/UTMB-Analysis-Pommeret/README.md

 <br><br>
 3. **Outlier Races**: Find races where the athlete significantly over- or underperformed compared to their average.

+* The question has been answered by grouping the races together by title, over all the years the athlete has been active, and calculating the mean performance in percentile finish.
+Then, I calculated the z-score of each year Ludovic ran said race, to find which years he over or underperformed.
+Negative z-scores are in this case positive, as lower percentile finishes indicate better performances.

-**Table 4: Significantly the best races over the years compared to the average time for said race:**
+**Table 4: Significantly the best races over the years compared to the average time for said race**
 | Date       | Race                                                 |   z_score_percentile_finish |
 |:-----------|:-----------------------------------------------------|----------------------------:|
 | 2021-10-21 | LE GRAND RAID DE LA RÉUNION  - LA DIAGONALE DES FOUS |                       -0.47 |